thejamesrhodes/Hyades-Active-Control-System---fc/README.md

 What this is

 A from-scratch, real-time GNC stack for an actively stabilised high-power rocket.
-The vehicle uses canard/strake control surfaces driven by an STM32H743 primary flight computer reading an ICM-42688-P IMU, with a complete software pipeline from raw inertial samples to fin commands and pyrotechnic recovery sequencing.
+The vehicle uses canard control surfaces driven by an STM32H743 primary flight computer, with a complete software pipeline from raw inertial samples to fin commands.

-The project is developed in the open as an engineering record.
-Design decisions, trade studies, and test methodology are documented alongside the code rather than after it.

 This is a learning and engineering project, not a product.
 Code fragments in the documentation are illustrative skeletons; the safety case, regulatory compliance, and airworthiness of any vehicle built from this material are the builder's sole responsibility.